-- (1) An election must be held each year, beginning with a call for nominations no earlier than 1 November and ending with the declaration of elected candidates no later than 31 December. - (2) All office bearer positions become vacant for election at a scheduled election for a term: - (a) beginning on 1 January of the year after the scheduled election, or on the day the election is declared, whichever is later; and - (b) ending on 31 December the year after the scheduled election. - (3) During a scheduled election, the Returning Officer must: - (a) publish a notice to the membership calling for nominations for all relevant positions; - (b) run a nomination period of 7 days; - (c) announce the eligible candidates within 7 days after the nomination period has ended; and - (d) run a voting period of 7 days.
+- (1) An election must be held each year, beginning with a call for nominations no earlier than 1 November and ending with the declaration of elected candidates no later than 31 December. - (2) All members in good standing on 1 December are eligible to vote. - (3) All office bearer positions become vacant for election at a scheduled election for a term: - (a) beginning on 1 January of the year after the scheduled election, or on the day the election is declared, whichever is later; and - (b) ending on 31 December the year after the scheduled election. - (4) During a scheduled election, the Returning Officer must: - (a) publish a notice to the membership calling for nominations for all relevant positions; - (b) run a nomination period of 7 days; - (c) announce the eligible candidates within 7 days after the nomination period has ended: and - (d) run an online election candidate forum within 7 days after the announcement and distribute minutes from the forum; then - (e) run a voting period of 7 days.